 Disney+ to get flood of new shows; launching in Singapore on Feb 23

-[LOS ANGELES] Walt Disney Co issued a bold forecast for its new streaming services, projecting a Netflix-like trajectory that could bring the company as many as 350 million subscribers worldwide by 2024 thanks to an onslaught of programming from Marvel, Star Wars and Pixar.
+WALT Disney Co issued a bold forecast for its new streaming services, projecting a Netflix-like trajectory that could bring the company as many as 350 million subscribers worldwide by 2024, thanks to an onslaught of programming from Marvel, Star Wars and Pixar.

 In a presentation to investors on Thursday, the world's largest entertainment company outlined plans for dozens of new movies and TV shows from those major brands, with an eye towards becoming a streaming behemoth in four years.
 The company expects its programme spending to reach US$14 billion to US$16 billion annually by then.